KallDrexx/mmids/Readme.md

   * [echo-server](validators/echo-server) - Used to test the TCP socket manager
   * [ffmpeg-runner](validators/ffmpeg-runner) - Used to test the ffmpeg endpoint
   * [rtmp-server](validators/rtmp-server) - Used to test the rtmp endpoint

+## Building From Source

+For the most part `mmids` can be built just using standard rust tooling.
+The exception is that any project that utilizes `mmids-gstreamer` must have the `GStreamer` 1.8 or greater libraries installed.
+The GStreamer specific installation steps can be found in the `[gstreamer-rs project docs](https://gitlab.freedesktop.org/gstreamer/gstreamer-rs#installation)